 Medical malpractice claims in Michigan were mainly filed against physicians, including MDs and DOs.
 Physicians are responsible for the majority of claims, which is understandable because they are the primary parties responsible for diagnosing and treating patients.

 A: Medical malpractice is a nationwide issue.
 Deciphering which state has the “most medical malpractice” depends solely on how you choose to compare the data.
-California topped the list in 2022 for medical malpractice claims per capita.
-However, in terms of payouts, New York had the highest total amount of medical malpractice damages paid in 2022.
+Florida topped the list in 2022 for the number of medical malpractice claims, with 670 claims.
+However, in terms of payouts, New York had the highest total amount of medical malpractice damages paid at over $370 million.
+California, Pennsylvania, and Texas are included in the top five states for medical malpractice claims.